National Health Service Reorganisation Act 1973: Effects

+Subsequent developments

+The whole act was repealed for Scotland by section 109(b) of, and schedule 17 to, the National Health Service (Scotland) Act 1978, which came into force on 1 January 1979.

 Subsequent reorganisations

 A Royal Commission on the National Health Service published its report in 1979.
 It heard complaints that AHAs added an extra and unnecessary tier of management.
 In 1982, the AHAs were replaced by 192 district health authorities (DHAs) under the Health Services Act 1980, but the RHAs remained.
 Initially, there were 14 RHAs, but they were reduced in number to 8 in 1994.
 Both DHAs and RHAs were abolished altogether in 1996 and replaced by eight regional offices of the NHS Executive as a result of the Health Authorities Act 1995.